- Should I apply as a first-year student or as a transfer student?

 If you are not currently enrolled in courses, it would be to your greatest advantage to re-establish contact with past professors so that you can obtain an academic recommendation.
 In rare circumstances, substitute recommendations may be allowed; such substitutions must be approved by the transfer counselors.

-The College Report (also known as the College Official’s Report) is a Common Application form, available on the Common Application site.
-The College Report is a required part of the admissions process and your application will not be reviewed without an appropriately completed form.
-You should print out the form and give it to an official at your current or most recent institution who has access to both your academic and student conduct records.
-Faculty, including academic advisors and program heads, generally do not have access to these records, thus this form is best completed by a student services office such as the dean of students or student affairs.
-Please note that the College Report form does not need to include a personal recommendation.
-The form simply needs to be completed by an office that can check your records and verify your good academic and disciplinary standing.
+The Registrar Report is a Common Application form, available on the Common Application site.
+The Registrar Report is a required part of the admissions process and your application will not be reviewed without an appropriately completed form.
+You should have an official at your current or most recent institution who has access to your enrollment records complete and submit this form.

 8. Will I get credit for all coursework I’ve done at my previous institution(s)?
 Will my AA/Oregon transfer degree automatically transfer?
 How do I transfer with junior standing?